QuestHuntApp/QuestHuntApp.github.io/README.md

 - **UI**: Tailwind CSS + Shadcn/ui components
 - **Build Tool**: Vite

 - **Storage**: Data stored inside browser localStorage.
 Clearing cookies will clear data!
-Upload and download data is supported
+Uploading and downloading data is supported

 ## 🧑‍💻 Contributing

 Found a **bug**?
 Or do you think this app needs more **features**?
-Create a issue and write away!
+Create an issue and write away!
 Make sure to include steps on how to reproduce bugs.

 ## 👿 License